TaDaa/vimade/README.md

 - **vimade.usecursorhold** -  disables the timer running in the background and instead relies `OnCursorHold` and `updatetime` (see h:updatetime).
 The default value is `0` except on Windows GVIM, which defaults to `1` due to the timer breaking movements.
 If you find that the timer is causing performance problems or other issues you can disable it by setting this option to `1`.
 - **vimade.detecttermcolors** - detect the terminal background and foreground colors.
 This will work for Vim8 + iTerm, Tilix, Kitty, Gnome, Rxvt, and other editors that support the following query (```\033]11;?\007``` or ```\033]11;?\033\\```).
 Default is 0.
 Enable this at your own risk as it can cause unwanted side effects.
 - **vimade.enablesigns** - Enables sign fading.
 This feature is disabled by default due to how signs affect performance, however these are performance impacts are mostly solved in the latest versions of vim.
+- **vimade.signsid** - The starting id that Vimade should use when creating new signs.
+By default Vim requires numeric values to create signs and its possible that collisions may occur between plugins.
+If you need to override this value for compatibility, please open an issue as well.
+Default is 13100.
 - **vimade.signsretentionperiod** - The amount of time in milliseconds that faded buffers should be tracked for sign changes.
 Default value is 4000.
 - **vimade.enablefocusfading** - Fades the current active window on focus blur and unfades when focus gained.
 This can be desirable when switching applications or TMUX splits.
 Default value is 0.
 - **vimade.fadepriority** - Controls the highlighting priority of used by Vimade.
 You may want to tweak this value to make Vimade play nicely with other highlighting plugins and behaviors.
 For example, if you want hlsearch to show results on all buffers, you may want to lower this value to 0.
 Default is 10.
+- **vimade.fademinimap** - Enables fading for `severin-lemaignan/vim-minimap`.
+Setting vimade.fademinimap to 0 disables minimap fading.
+Default is 1.

   *Requires additional setup for terminal and tmux:*